Imperial Citadel of Thăng Long: Hanoi Flag Tower

-Main Gate (Đoan Môn)
+Main Gate (Đoan Môn, 端門)

-Đoan Môn is the archway leading to Kinh Thiên Palace and the primary (southernmost) entrance to the Forbidden City. Đoan Môn consists of five gates built of stone.
+Đoan Môn is the archway leading to Kinh Thiên throne hall and the primary (southernmost) entrance to the Forbidden City. Đoan Môn consists of five gates built of stone.
 A similar gate was constructed during the Lý dynasty, but the standing structure is dated to the Lê dynasty, with additions and reconstructions made during the Nguyễn dynasty renovations.
 The gate and the courtyard behind it have served important ceremonial roles as a location for rituals, festivals, and other events.
 The five gates served as entrances for different classes in periods where the Imperial Citadel housed the royal family: the centermost gate was reserved for the emperor, and the two nearer gates were used by members of the royal family or high-ranking officials.

 The second-floor terrace over the entrance has a palatial-style pavilion added during the Nguyễn dynasty.
 The masonry and ornamentation employed are indicative of the period's construction techniques.

 In 2002, Vietnamese archaeologists, who were allowed to dig in the area, found the "ancient carriageway" of the Trần dynasty, using many Lý bricks, the study of which is still ongoing.

-Kinh Thiên Palace
+Kinh Thiên throne hall

-Kinh Thiên Palace is the primary relic pf Hanoi's Ancient Citadel, located in the center of the Forbidden City thus bearing the most geomantically important location therein.
+Kinh Thiên Palace is the primary relic of Hanoi's Ancient Citadel, located in the center of the Forbidden City thus bearing the most geomantically important location therein.
 The vestiges of Kinh Thiên Palace are only the old foundations and the steps up onto them, since the palace was demolished by the French to construct and artillery headquarters (a neoclassical building called the "Dragon House").

 The front, south entrance of Kinh Thiên Palace platform features a large staircase consisting of 10 steps divided into three equal parts (used similarly to the gates of the Đoan Môn, with the central staircase reserved for the emperor and the others reserved for the royal family and officials) by two large dragon statues, constituting what are called the "Dragon Steps".
 These two stone dragons were carved in 1467 century during the Lê dynasty.
 Kinh Thiên Palace's stone dragon sculptures are considered a masterpiece of Vietnamese architectural and artistic heritage, representing the sculpture art of the early Lê dynasty.
 Another set of similar dragon statues—smaller, but similarly detailed and symbolic—were added to the rear of the palace at the turn of the 17th century.